 The official fee for registration of the memorandum of association for a private limited company is 50 baht per 100,000 baht of registered capital.
 The least amount you have to pay for this is 500 baht and it can go up to 25,000 baht.

 The official registration fee for 1,000,000 baht of registered capital is 1,000 baht for a public limited company.
 The maximum fee is 25,000 baht.
-Although there are no restriction on the amount of capital, it should be satisfactory and adequate for the intended business operation.
+Although there is no restriction on the amount of capital, it should be satisfactory and adequate for the intended business operation.

-You do not have to pay company tax on a monthly basis, but rather, this is paid at the end of the year based on your audited income statement; or, if your company is of a significant size, the revenue department may ask you to estimate turnover and pay part annual tax based on this estimate.
+You do not have to pay company tax on a monthly basis, but rather, this is paid at the end of the year based on your audited income statement; or, if your company is of significant size, the revenue department may ask you to estimate turnover and pay a part annual tax based on this estimate.
 Of course, you pay VAT on all your purchases and if your turnover is above the VAT ceiling, you will have to register for VAT and charge it on each invoice.
 This VAT must then be paid monthly, so if you are offering a long credit term to clients, be aware that your VAT payments may fall due before you get paid.

 The estimated company registration fee in Thailand can be listed as follows:

-- Service fee for company registration (for the case of registered capital of below Baht 5 million) : Baht 17000
+- Service fee for company registration (for the case of registered capital of below Baht 5 million): Baht 17000

-- Company stamp : Baht 500
+- Company stamp: Baht 500

 - Tax identification: free of charge

 - VAT registration: free of charge.